Basis-Theory/basistheory-integration-guides/collections/guides/secure/encrypt-us-banks-in-your-applications.md

 ## Retrieve and return the raw data

 After we've stored the information with Basis Theory, we will only be storing a reference to the raw bank account information.
-With that in mind, we will alter our `/get` endpoint to retrieve using our `token:bank:read:high` permission which grants us access to the raw bank data and return it from our API:
+With that in mind, we will alter our `/get` endpoint to retrieve the raw bank account data from Basis Theory.

 ```js
 app.get('/get', async (req, res) => {